top of page

 Caring and thoughtful partnerships

 We're proud to partner closely with Pots & Pans Pie Company.
-The Clubhouse opened in early October as our first zero-waste partner location in Broad Ripple.
-We're able to provide substantial value with affordable composting service and direct-from-manufacturer pricing on compostable cups, plates, straws, and bowls that are processed into compost at our facility.
+'The Clubhouse' opened in early October, 2025 as our first ⓪-waste site.
+We're able to provide substantial value with affordable composting service and direct-from-manufacturer pricing on compostable cups, plates, straws, and bowls that are processed into premium compost at our facility.

 "In the U.S., food constitutes 24% of municipal solid waste, with approximately 62.5 million tons ending up in landfills annually as of 2020.
 Globally, about one-third of all food produced is lost or wasted, with much of it ending up in landfills.
 This waste contributes significantly to methane emissions, a potent greenhouse gas."